Minimizing Risk to Nearby Tissues

 Study: Less Toxicity in Esophageal Cancer

-How proton beam therapy has demonstrated significantly reduced toxicity in patients with esophageal cancer
+How proton beam therapy has demonstrated significantly reduced toxicity and adverse events in patients with esophageal cancer

 Pencil Beam Scanning at the New York Proton Center